maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module03.md

   <figcaption> 96.7mm measured width from an expected 100mm</figcaption>
 </figure>

 We measured a kerf of 3.3mm for the 10 squares, therefore we have a kerf unit = 0.33mm.
-It is actually twice what we expected (the lasersaur that our Lab uses usually has a mean kerf of about 0.17mm) so it's a good thing we actually measured it before cutting parts of our construction kits.
+It is actually twice what we expected (the Lasersaur that our Lab uses usually has a mean kerf of about 0.17mm) so it's a good thing we actually measured it before cutting parts of our construction kits.

 To test some press-fit joints, we made a "comb-like" shape with slots of different sizes.
-The best fit was for joints with -0.3mm offset.
+The best fit was for joints with a -0.3mm offset.

 <figure> <center>
   <img src="./../../img/mod03/comb.jpg" alt="kerf" width="80%" />